-It’s very common for Medical Doctors in Singapore to see spinal degeneration on an x-ray or an MRI and say that degeneration is a “normal” part of ageing.
+It’s very common for Medical Doctors in Singapore to see spinal degeneration on an x-ray or an MRI and say that degeneration is a “normal” part of aging.
 While spinal degenerative arthritis may be common, it is by no means normal.
 Your spine should NOT wear down as you age.

 What causes spinal degeneration?
 Immobility.
 When your spine is misaligned and restricted, then your innate intelligence will respond to the injury over time by laying more bone at the site of the injury.
 You will actually grow more bone to stabilize the injury.
 This is what a bone spur is—your body’s response to long-term spine dysfunction and repetitive injury.

-Another way of saying this is subluxations cause spine degeneration and arthritis.
+Another way of saying this is: subluxations cause spine degeneration and arthritis.